 My top picks: Irish You Well, because I can’t resist a good pun …

 … Tall, Dark and Irish for sex appeal; and Irish Elvis — um, what?!

 Are you the owner of an Irish or “Irish” horse?
 Send them our St. Paddy’s Day regards and post their photo in the comments section below!

-In case you missed them, check out these previous editions of Event Horse Names: Authors, Books & Characters, Battle of the Booze, The Empire Business, Monster Trucks, Celebrities, Snow, Fourth of July, Christmas and What’s For Breakfast?
+In case you missed them, check out these previous editions of Event Horse Names: Authors, Books & Characters, Battle of the Booze, The Empire Business, Monster Trucks, Celebrities, Snow, St. Paddy’s Day, Fourth of July, Pumpkin Party, Christmas, What’s For Breakfast? and Valentine’s Day.